-Today we’re going to talk about how much does it cost to go to Disneyland? — I have a Disneyland Trip Calculator set to help you make it magical.
+Today we’re going to talk about how much does it cost to go to Disneyland? — This Disneyland Trip Calculator is set to help you make it magical.
 This Free Trip Calculator can help you plan ANY trip (but also has some great Disneyland budget travel tips).

 How much DOES it cost to go to Disneyland?

 Let’s talk a little bit more about the costs associated with your Disneyland Trip and then you can use the calculator to estimate your basic costs (can be used for any trip — I just use Disneyland as an example).

 Want to just book the whole thing together — check out my post on Disneyland All-Inclusive Vacations.